 E6 – Indoor / Outdoor Unit Communication

-An E6 error code can also refer to a communication problem between the two units, like an E1 code.
+An E6 error code can also refer to a communication problem between the two units, similar to an E1 code.
 It might also be an issue with one of the temperature sensors.

 P4 – Compressor Drive Error / High Temperature